maru-sama/rtsp-linux/README.rst

 ===================

-Have the kernel source ready in some place and NF_CONNTRACK_NAT enabled in the configuration other wise you will get an error during make.
+Have the kernel source ready in some place and NF_CONNTRACK_NAT enabled in the configuration otherwise you will get an error during make.
 The Kbuild setup looks in /lib/modules/\`uname -r\`/build for the source.

-If you have the it located in another place set the KERNELDIR environment variable accordingly.
+If you the source islocated in another place set the KERNELDIR environment variable accordingly.

 After that a: